rubyonjets/jets-docs/_docs/routing/services/alb.md

 Application Load Balancers, ALBs, can be us as a routing service in Jets 6 and above.

-{% include pro/feature.md feature_name="Application Load Balancers" %}
+{% include pro/feature.md feature_name="Application Load Balancer" %}

 ## Enabling